bigodines/imbigo/content/posts/Rotdector.md

 ./bin/rotdetector -dir=/path/to/your/project -ci
 ```

-The tool is fast – I built it in Go with concurrent file processing, so it'll chew through thousands of files in seconds.
+The tool is fast – I built it in Go with concurrent file processing (obviously using [bigopool](https://imbigo.net/posts/bigopool/) ;D), so it'll chew through thousands of files in seconds.

 ## Lessons Learned